brandonlo11/M16-Verilog-Project/README.md

 – width : a 2-bit signal that is 0 when 8-bit mode is requested, 1 when 16-bit mode is requested, and 2 when 32-bit mode is requested
 – c : the 32-bit result

+My alu module is implemented using three submodules: add8, saturation, and control.
+The add8 module is used to perform 8-bit wrapping additions, and to detect overflow conditions.
+The saturation module is used to optionally saturate the resulting 8-bit values.
+Lastly, the control module is used to generate the proper control signals for the requested operation.

+Therefore, my alu module has the following structure:

 <img width="869" alt="Screen Shot 2023-03-03 at 3 29 42 PM" src="https://user-images.githubusercontent.com/103808636/222854962-a4a32db6-0fa3-48c6-9a16-bf4b2b01500a.png">